 Reader-funded alternative

-If a reader prefers to support this site without using affiliate links, we accept reader donations through the contact channels on our contact page.
+If a reader prefers to support US Telehealth Review without using affiliate links, we accept reader donations through the contact channels on our contact page.
 Donations do not influence editorial coverage.

 Questions or corrections

-If a reader believes any disclosure on this site is incomplete or misleading, please contact our editor at editorial@ustelehealthreview.com.
+If a reader believes any disclosure on US Telehealth Review is incomplete or misleading, please contact our editor at editorial@ustelehealthreview.com.
 Verified disclosure gaps are added to the corrections log.

 Lead Medical Researcher